mike182uk/snake/README.md

 #### The game loop

 The game runs on a loop.
 The loop is started when `Game.start` is called.
 The speed at which the loop iterates is dictated by the value passed to `Game.start` (in `ms`).
 On each iteration of the loop (a `tick`) the state of the game is computed and an event (`tick`) is emitted containing the game state (the `Game` instance is an event emitter).
 On each `tick` the snake moves 1 place in the direction set.
 This is repeated until an exit condition:
-   1. The snake collides with a boundary / its self
+   1. The snake collides with a boundary / itself
    2. The user executes an `exit` action

 #### Input